-Figure 5 presents estimates of equation (2) graphically, following the less restrictive specification in equation (2).
-Note that we have excluded 2005 in these results, which essentially normalizes all estimates to be relative to this pre-treatment year.
+Figure 8.5 presents estimates of equation (2) graphically, following the less-restrictive specification in equation (2).
+Note that we have excluded 2005 in these results, which essentially normalizes all estimates to be relative to this pretreatment year.
 All event study estimates that follow use this convention.
-When we allow the impacts of market concentration to vary by year, we find a borderline significant decline of about 4 percent in log enrollment for private institutions in 2007, exactly one year after the end of the 50/50 rule.
+When we allow the impacts of market concentration to vary by year, we find a borderline significant decline of about 4 percent in log enrollment for private institutions in 2007, exactly one year after the end of the 50 percent rule.
 The coefficients remain negative in nearly every year from 2007 to 2013.
-In contrast, we find no statistically significant impact on log enrollment at public institutions for any year after 2006, which is consistent with the evidence in Panel B of Table 2.
+In contrast, we find no statistically significant impact on log enrollment at public institutions for any year after 2006, which is consistent with the evidence in panel B of table 8.2.